Influencer Marketing

 Influencer marketing is the practice of partnering with individuals who have built an audience - on Instagram, TikTok, YouTube, or other platforms - to promote your products to that audience.
 It sits at the intersection of paid media and earned media: you are paying for access to someone else's attention and trust, but the format is native content rather than a display ad, and the persuasion mechanism is the creator's personal credibility rather than your brand's claims about itself.

-For e-commerce brands, influencer marketing serves two distinct commercial purposes that are easy to conflate but require different strategies.
-As an acquisition channel, influencer partnerships drive new customers to your store - measured by unique discount codes, UTM-tracked links, or post-purchase surveys asking 'how did you hear about us.'
-The economics here need to be evaluated like any other acquisition channel: what is the effective CAC, and does the LTV of influencer-acquired customers justify it?
+For e-commerce brands, influencer marketing serves two distinct commercial purposes.
+As an acquisition channel, influencer partnerships drive new customers to your store - measured by unique discount codes, UTM-tracked links, or post-purchase surveys.
+The economics need to be evaluated like any other acquisition channel: what is the effective CAC, and does the LTV of influencer-acquired customers justify it?
 As a content and social proof engine, influencer partnerships generate high-quality creative assets - videos, photos, testimonials - that can be repurposed in paid social ads, on product pages, and in email flows, often performing better than studio-produced brand creative because they feel authentic.
 Many brands find the content rights value of influencer partnerships exceeds the direct traffic value.

-For Shopify brands, platforms like Gorgias, LoudCrowd, and Aspire streamline influencer program management, while TikTok's Creator Marketplace and Meta's Brand Collabs Manager offer self-serve discovery tools.
-The shift toward performance-based compensation - paying creators a base fee plus commission on tracked sales rather than a flat fee regardless of results - has made influencer marketing significantly more accountable and has aligned creator incentives with brand outcomes.
+For Shopify brands, platforms like Aspire and LoudCrowd streamline influencer programme management, while TikTok's Creator Marketplace and Meta's Brand Collabs Manager offer self-serve discovery tools.
+The shift toward performance-based compensation - paying creators a base fee plus commission on tracked sales - has made influencer marketing significantly more accountable and aligned creator incentives with brand outcomes.
+Creator-produced UGC repurposed as paid social creative through whitelisting is one of the highest-performing creative formats in paid media today, making a strong influencer programme simultaneously a content production engine for your prospecting campaigns.